-All direct and indirect costs relating to the acquisition and exploration of mineral properties are capitalized on a basis of specific claim blocks or areas of geological interest until the properties to which they relate are placed into production, sold, or when management has determined that there is impairment in the carrying values of those mineral properties.
 The Company capitalizes costs if it has the legal right to the mineral claim or the right to explore the area.
-No amortization is recorded for capitalized costs, net of any recoveries, until commercial production is achieved.
+Once the legal right to explore has been acquired, all direct and indirect costs relating to the acquisition and exploration of mineral properties are capitalized on a basis of specific claim blocks or areas of geological interest until technical feasibility and commercial viability of extracting the mineral properties are demonstrable, or the properties to which they relate are sold, or when management has determined that there is impairment in the carrying values of those mineral properties.